Bible John: Hannah Martin rapist

-In the years after the Bible John killings, a number of women came forward to claim that they had been sexually assaulted after an evening at the Barrowland.
-One of these women, Hannah Martin, claimed that she had been assaulted and raped by Bible John and had subsequently given birth to his child at the Glasgow Royal Maternity Hospital in January 1970; a daughter she initially named Isobel.
+In the years following the Bible John murders, several women came forward to claim that they had been sexually assaulted after an evening at the Barrowland.
+One of these women, Hannah Martin, claimed that she had been assaulted and raped by Bible John and had subsequently given birth to his child in January 1970; a daughter she initially named Isobel.

-In April 1969, Martin had gone to the Barrowland; she ended up leaving the dance hall in the company of a tall man with whom she then had sex.
-Martin then accepted his offer of a lift home.
+In April 1969 Martin had left the Barrowland in the company of a tall man with whom she then had sex, and then accepted his offer of a lift home.
 However, during the drive, the man's sexual demeanour became more aggressive, and Martin, drunk and terrified she may be attacked, vomited in the man's car.
-This individual then bundled her out of the car and drove off, leaving her standing on the pavement.
+He then bundled her out of the car and drove off, leaving her standing on the pavement.
 One author, David Leslie, has claimed that Martin's daughter could be the one indubitable link to the identity of Bible John.

 John Irvine McInnes

 In 1996, Strathclyde Police exhumed the body of John Irvine McInnes from a graveyard in Stonehouse, South Lanarkshire.
-McInnes, who had served in the Scots Guards, had committed suicide in 1980 at the age of 41, by severing the brachial artery in his upper arm.
-He was the cousin of one of the original suspects in the Bible John investigation.
+McInnes, who had served in the Scots Guards, had died by suicide in 1980 at the age of 41, by severing the brachial artery in his upper arm.
+He was the cousin of one of the original suspects in the Bible John investigation and related to a senior police officer.
+However, Jean Langford had not picked him out in numerous identity parades, and she continued to insist in 1996 that McInnes was not Bible John.
 A DNA sample was taken from McInnes's body for comparison with semen samples found on the stockings belonging to Helen Puttock and which had been used to strangle her.
 The results of the testing conducted proved inconclusive, with then-Lord Advocate Lord Mackay stating insufficient evidence existed to link McInnes with the murder of Helen Puttock.
 The Crown officially cleared McInnes of any involvement in the Bible John murders in July 1996.

+Strathclyde Police and the McInnes family pathologist confirmed in 2005 that further advancements in DNA testing had now enabled a match between McInnes's DNA and the killer's to be fully disproven.